sametmax/django-quicky/README.md

     def an_ordinary_view(request):
         ...

-Just declare your routing in the view.
+Just declare your routes in the view.
 And use your view file in `URL_ROOT` or any `include()` like you would do with `urls.py`.

 **Remember, order matters, so:**

 - views declared first will match first.
-Avoid declaring `@url(r'^$')` first (at the begining of views.py) or it will prevent other from matching.
+Avoid declaring `@url(r'^$')` first (at the begining of views.py) or it will prevent others from matching.
 - when using several `@url` on the same view, the first applied (the lowest `@url` in the decorators pile) will match first.
 - always put `@url` as the LAST decorator applied (at the very top of the decorators pile).

-If you are in the mood for fancy stuff, like adding an url manually, just do:
+If you are in the mood for fancy stuff, and feel like adding a url manually, just do:

     urlpatterns.add_url(url, view, [kwargs, name, prefix])